QRun-IO/qqq-orb/README.md

 ### What This Repository Contains

 - **CircleCI Orb**: Reusable CI/CD workflows and commands
-- **GitFlow Integration**: Automated branching and version management
+- **GitFlow Integration**: Automated branching and version management with intelligent version calculation
 - **Multi-Platform Support**: Maven (Java) and npm (Node.js) project support
 - **Publishing Automation**: Automated publishing to Maven Central and npm
-- **Testing Framework**: Comprehensive testing with coverage reporting
+- **Comprehensive Testing**: Full test suite with dynamic test environments
+- **Quality Gates**: Enforced linting, testing, and validation before publishing

 ### What This Repository Does NOT Contain